 Directions

-- In a large cup combine the 1/2 cup warm water with 2 teaspoons of sugar and 2 teaspoons of active dry yeast.
+- In a large cup combine the 1/2 cup warm water with sugar and dry yeast.
 Stir for 10 seconds.
 Let stand to bloom for 10 minutes.

 - To the bowl of your Kitchen aide, add the flour, and salt.
 Whisk lightly to combine.